openspim/openspim.github.io/Operation.md

 ---
 Now that we have assembled the OpenSPIM microscope it is time to start using it.
 We will need to prepare a sample, align the light sheet (Calibration), set-up the acquisition and process the data.

+However, it might be a good idea to undertsand some fundamental SPIM optics first.
+In this case [click here]("/SPIM_Optics_101").

 # Sample Preparation

 {% include video id="G6P52G06oPw" width="400" height="243" caption="Pulling Drosophila embryos in agarose inside a glass capillary (*with some priceless random audio*)" %}